 Almost all these films centred on a story arc involving a group trying to get through training, or trying to retain the status quo, in naturally circular scenarios (the next group of recruits etc).
 The first film, Sergeant, had the recruits deciding to help the Sgt (played by William Hartnell, who of course went on to play the first Doctor Who) win the best platoon award before retirement, and in Teaching the story arc is the possible departure of the headmaster, played by Ted Ray (in his only CO film).
 The early films usually featured a roster of light comedy players, such as Bob Monkhouse or Leslie Phillips, along with those we would now consider to be CO regulars, and their style was very much in tune with other British comedy films of the 50s such as Dentist on the Job; this scene from Carry On Teacher is quite typical of the light, pratfall style of comedy then prevalent:

 There is no link between the spoof films and the cast etc that I can see, other than Jim Dale, to explain why I think they are the best of the COs; Sid James is in two of them but not Screaming or Spying, Kenneth Williams is ever-present but is also in lots of other inferior COs, and so forth.
 One big bonus for me in Screaming is the presence (in his only CO film) of Harry H Corbett.
-25 years ago I shared a flat with a Polish woman, and one morning I casually mentioned that I had watched a Carry On film the previous evening, whereupon she asked 'What's a Carry On film?'
-Ths is actually quite a difficult question to answer, but i remember that I described the following scene as a typical example of CO wit:
+Back in the late 1980s I shared a flat with a Polish woman, and one morning I casually mentioned that I had watched a Carry On film the previous evening, whereupon she asked 'What's a Carry On film?'
+Ths is actually quite a difficult question to answer, but I remember that I described the following scene as a typical example of CO wit:

 I associate most of the 'group' films with the series' decline, from about the time of Again Doctor and Camping in 1969.
 The end of the spoof films meant that something was lost, and this was simply replaced with cheap smut and tedious, infantile gags.
 I'm quite happy with infantile humour sometimes, but it needs to be delivered with some panache by quality comedians, and overall the likes of Charles Hawtrey and Jim Dale were being replaced by Jack Douglas and Windsor Davies and it was all getting very threadbare and shabby.
 After Convenience (discussed below), which was I believe the first Carry On box failure (possibly as it took a few potshots at striking workers, forgetting that their core audience was largely made up of the same working class) the team looked at then-current themes and issues, such as Brits travelling abroad or the 'sexual revolution', though they were never satirical in nature.
 Busty actresses like Imogen Hassall (Loving, above) and Margaret Nolan (Henry, Matron, Girls, Dick etc) found themselves in demand, along with starlets such as Carol Hakwins and Sally Geeson, who feature in this clip from Abroad (Hawtrey's last appearance in a CO film)